 Although making a negligible contribution to global warming, Ethiopia is severely impacted by climate change’s effects on its environment, agriculture, water supply, food, and energy production.
 Ethiopia’s vulnerability to climate change impacts is aggravated by high dependence on climate-sensitive sectors for livelihoods, poor infrastructure, widespread environmental degradation and fragile ecosystems, and limited national scientific, technological, financial, and institutional capacity (Bishaw et al., 2013; Bewket et al., 2015; Bayrau, Bekele, Assefa, & Hagos, 2015; EPCC, 2015; Savage et al., 2015; Wassie & Fekadu, 2015; Simane et al., 2016; Esayas et al. 2018; Esayas et al., 2019a; Esayas et al., 2019b).
 It is a country that highly suffers from risks associated with high rainfall variability (EPCC, 2015) and is exposed to famine (Wassie & Fekadu, 2015).
 Regarding specific impacts, Ethiopia ranked 46th among countries most at risk from climate risk in 2019 (Eckstein, Hutfils, Marie-Lena, & Winges, 2019 p.29).
 This is because the majority of Ethiopians, 75 percent, rely on agriculture and pastoralism for a livelihood, in addition to the fact that the country is prone to droughts and floods.
 According to UN OCHA (2023), the severe drought in Ethiopia in late 2020 has continued into 2023 with the passing of five poor to failed rainy seasons.
 With each failed rainy season, the situation worsens, severely affecting pastoralist and agro-pastoralist communities, especially in the eastern and southern regions of the nation.
 Food insecurity, malnutrition, access to water, and a deteriorating health situation with increased disease outbreaks are all made worse.

 To enable Ethiopia to mitigate and adapt to climate change, Ethiopia launched the National Adaptation Plan (NAP-ETH), which provides an overarching framework for its response to the impacts of climate change.
 NAP-ETH has identified 18 adaptation options and five strategic priorities to be implemented between 2019 and 2030.
 It mirrors the National Adaptation Plan (NAP) Process established under the United Nations Framework Convention on Climate Change (UNFCCC).
 The NAP-ETH was launched focusing on the sectors that have been identified as most vulnerable, namely agriculture, forestry, health, transport, power, industry, water, and urban areas.
-Enhancing food security by improving agriculture productivity in a climate-smart manner, improving access to potable water, and strengthening sustainable natural resource management through safeguarding landscapes and watersheds are among the issues the program addresses.
-As part of this engagement, the nation has been planting over 25 billion seedlings in Ethiopia between 2019 and 2022 as part of a vast afforestation initiative (https://sdgs.un.org/partnerships/green-legacy-initiative).
+Enhancing food security by improving agriculture productivity in a climate-smart manner, improving access to potable water, and strengthening sustainable natural resource management through safeguarding landscapes and watersheds are among the issues the program addresses (https://sdgs.un.org/partnerships/green-legacy-initiative).

 Hailemariam & Roman Foundation (HRF) supports the development efforts of Ethiopia’s government, people, and development agencies through a series of interlinked activities and partnerships by making climate issues its flagship program.
 HRF’s strategic interventions have focused on critical areas that could contribute immensely to alleviating socio-economic and environmental problems.
 Through its Climate Smart Conservation & Eco-tourism Program, HRF has been partnering with different stakeholders and communities nationwide to promote soil and water conservation.
 It is also working with stakeholders in protecting critical watersheds and promoting the sustainable use of natural resources in and around six national parks of the country, including Omo National Park, Mago National Park, Gambella National Park, Chebera-Churchura National Park, Nech Sar National Park, and Maze National Park as well as Tama Community Conservancy Area.